What do you do in Duluth, Minnesota in the winter?

 However, many tourist activities are not available in the winter, while others hit their prime season as soon as the snow begins to fall.

-These are our top 5 winter activities in the Duluth area from our visit in December.
+These are our top 5 things to do in Duluth MN in winter, based on the fun we had during our visit in December.
 Pick your favorite and get outside!

 There are several places to go skiing and snowboarding in the Duluth area.
 We found that Spirit Mountain fit our needs, best.
 Not only do they have an excellent option for younger kids to learn snowboarding, they have amazing views of Duluth and Superior, Wisconsin.